-The table 17b shows the current age class\acreage distribution of forest stands for the five potential DFS translocation sites.
+Table 20 shows the current age class/acreage distribution of forest stands for the five potential DFS translocation sites.
 Most sites already have or are near the 800 acre target of suitable DFS habitat.
 59% of the total area is in DFS suitable habitat.

-Adaptive Management Considerations for DFS
+8.6.2 Adaptive Management Considerations for DFS